 So there you go guys, with the simple goalkeeping drills you can do it with your kid at home, or at the soccer field, or even at the beach.

-Make sure as always include a lot of fun in between to keep your kids happy as well.
+Make sure as always warm and include a lot of fun in between to keep your kids happy as well.